adamsilver/fdpb/05-Inbox-Management.md

 </ul>
 ```

 Here's the HTML without any form controls.
 We'll add those in shortly.
-Interestingly, the act of writing the HTML exposes another design problem.
+Interestingly, the act of writing the HTML exposes another problem.
 The content is wrapped in a link which is not something we can do with tables&mdash;it's semantically invalid.

 As designers, we should have a deep understanding of the materials we use to build artifacts.
 For example, a chair designer should intimately know how wood can be used to craft chairs.
 In our case the materials are HTML, CSS, Javascript.
 And the artefacts are web pages.